anwaldt/sound_synthesis_introduction/Website/posts/Subtractive/subtractive-families.rst

 **Minimoog Model D (1970)**

- The idea of monophonic analog subtractive synthesis is usually linked to the Minimoog.
+ The idea of monophonic analog subtractive synthesis - and maybe of the synthesizer in general -  is usually associated with the Minimoog.

  .. figure:: /images/Sound_Synthesis/subtractive/moog1.jpg
      :width: 600

- Designed as a fully integrated musical instrument, the Minimoog could be used as a virtuous tool for expressive musical performances.
+ Designed as a fully integrated musical instrument, the Minimoog could be used in virtuous expressive musical performances, was portable and affordable.
  Chick Corea's Minimoog solo, starting at 4:20, is an example of a virtuous performance, making use of modwheel and pitchbend:

  .. youtube:: sa21WPH4_U4